qitong/mri_modality_classification_deep_learning/README.md

 Using Keras Tensorflow to classify mri modalities.
 Currently classifies T1, T2, CE(T1C), DWI, ADC Automate!

+I have about 5000 to 6000 training data each.
+500 to 600 test and validation each modality.

+Using this simple model, val_loss: 0.05, val_acc: 0.98

 My folder structure:

 --- jpeg_train